 There is room for up to 16 students on each trip.
 The actual number of students is based on the level of interest from qualified students on each trip, but trip groups will not exceed 16 students.

 The trip lasts 28 days.

-For the 2016-17 school year, there will be four Microcampus groups with up to 16 students in each group.
+For the 2017-18 school year, there will be two Microcampus groups with up to 16 students in each group.
 The dates will be as follows:

 Our home for the Microcampus experience will be one of the beautifully restored compounds that are a part of the Linden Centre project.
 Students on one of the fall trips stay at the former Xizhou village hall, called Yaugzhuoran, which has been restored and renovated for the purpose of hosting long-term student groups like ours.
 The Yangzhuoran compound is a beautiful single-courtyard wooden structure with classroom space, sleeping areas, and recreation facilities.
 Groups going to Xizhou in the spring will stay at either the main Linden Centre compound or another compound called Baocheng Fu, the third building in the village developed as a part of the Linden Centre project.
 See www.linden-centre.com for more information about the work the Lindens have done in the village.

 Mr. Tafel and his wife, Ms. Mai, will be the main teachers for his trip.
 Our partner in the trip, the world-class Linden Centre, has an remarkable staff of adults who have come from around the world to live in Xizhou.
 Their job is to live and share the experience with guests of the Linden Centre, and they are always eager to support the learning process of our students.
 One staff member (Ms. Cecily Zhang) is assigned to work full-time to support the Microcampus program.
 Linden Centre owners Brian and Jeanee Linden will be on site as well.
 In other words, there will be plenty of adult support available to Microcampus students.